SCW-Aberystwyth/HackyHour/index.md

 Generally a Hacky Hour runs every other week, alternating between Wednesday and Friday at 3:10pm.
 Upcoming times are:

+* Friday August 27th, 3pm
-* Wednesday August 11th, 3pm
+* Wednesday September 8th, 3pm
+* Friday September 24th, 3pm

 Online meetings will continue until in person meetings are permitted again.
 The connection details will be circulated on the Hacky Hour mailing list, please email cos@aber.ac.uk to be added to this list.